eclipse/repairnator/README.md

 * this generates build reproduction info and patches as local files in a folder named `logs/`
 * in this default setup, no MongoDB is used, no email notification is done

+### Integration

+If you want to bring your own tool in Repairnator, have a look on [contribution guidelines](/doc/contribute.md) :smile:

 ## Content of the repository